 Microsoft may retain personal information for a variety of reasons, such as to comply with our legal obligations, resolve disputes and enforce our agreements.

 To access your data, please use the Web Form in the “How to Contact Us” section below.

 We will occasionally update our privacy statements to reflect customer feedback and changes in our products and services.
 When we post changes to a statement, we will revise the "last updated" date at the top of the statement.
 If there are material changes to the statement or in how Microsoft will use your information, we will notify you either by posting a notice of such changes before they take effect or by directly sending you a notification.
 We encourage you to periodically review the privacy statements for the products and services you use to learn how Microsoft uses and protects your information.

-By mail: Windows Pre-Release Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052 USA
+By post: Windows Pre-Release Privacy, Microsoft Corporation, One Microsoft Way, Redmond, Washington 98052 USA

-To find the Microsoft subsidiary in your area, see http://www.microsoft.com/worldwide/.
+To find the Microsoft subsidiary in your area, go to http://www.microsoft.com/worldwide/.